 - Hostility and aggression

-MDMA increases the activity of serotonin, norepinephrine and dopamine in the brain, creating a host of effects in the user.
-Unfortunately, when the drug is abused regularly, the ability of the brain to self-regulate these chemicals normally can be altered, resulting in too little activity and a number of problems, according to the National Institutes of Health (NIH).
-These can include:
+MDMA increases the activity of serotonin, norepinephrine and dopamine in the brain, creating a host of effects in the person using the drug.
+Unfortunately, when the drug is abused regularly, the ability of the brain to self-regulate these chemicals normally is altered, resulting in too little activity and a number of problems, according to the National Institutes of Health (NIH), including:

 - Increased anxiety